 This training program satisfies the 120-hour education component as part of the NHA exam candidate application.
 For information on qualifying for the NHA exam please visit the PA State Board of Examiners of Nursing Home Administrators webpage.

-Understanding regulations, deficiencies, plans of corrections and quality assurances.
-Overview of the compliance of state and federal regulations to prevent deficiencies.
+- January 31 and February 2, 2022 from 6:00pm-9:30pm, (HPA 5045) Understanding Regulations, Deficiencies, Plans of Correction and Quality Assurances - Overview of the compliance of state and federal regulations to prevent deficiencies.
 Examples of citations, appropriate plans of action and quality assurance are also presented.

-Review of health support services including pharmacy, medical records and diagnostic services.
+- February 7 and 9, 2022 from 6:00pm-9:30pm, (HPA 5048) Health Support Services, Pharmacy, Medical Records & Diagnostic Services - Review of Health support services including pharmacy, medical records and diagnostic services.
 Will discuss pharmaceutical requirements of the elderly and regulations regarding safe drug and treatment administration.

 Cancellations and Refunds

 Payment is due upon registration.
 Registration cancellations with a full refund will be accepted until one week prior to the first class.
 After that, the individual may be held responsible for registration and fees.
 The University may cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.

 Qualifying for the NHA Exam

 For more information about qualifications required to take the NHA exam, which is arranged and paid separately by the NHA training student following completion of the 120-hour program, please see the PA State website here.